Separating Amicably and with Dignity – how do you do it?

 Occasionally the company ceases trading, trustees cannot be found and investments are “trapped”.

-Increasingly, over the last five or more years, we have been faced with distraught couples or widows /widowers who have been reassured by the will writer that everything is in order, only to discover, once the documents have been examined by one of our lawyers, that basic errors have been made.
+Increasingly, over the last ten or more years, we have been faced with distraught couples or widows /widowers who have been reassured by the will writer that everything is in order, only to discover, once the documents have been examined by one of our lawyers, that basic errors have been made.
 The will writing companies routinely charge thousands of pounds to carry out work which, in most cases, is either completely unnecessary or incorrect.
 Most clients that we look after in these circumstances tell us that they were never given a proper explanation about anything, but trusted the people involved.
 Sadly, in many cases, that trust has been betrayed.

 At Kidd & Spoor we have a team of expert lawyers dealing with wills, trusts, powers of attorney, retirement planning and everything connected with later life.
 You will meet a real person.
 We will explain clearly what our recommendations are in your circumstances.
 It is never a case of “one size fits all” as a lot of will writers assume.